pelias/pelias/INSTALL.md

 Pelias will by default look for Elasticsearch on `localhost` at port 9200 (the standard Elasticsearch port).

-By taking a look at the [default config](https://github.com/pelias/config/blob/master/config/defaults.json#L2), you can see the Elasticsearch configuration looks something like this:
+Take a look at the [default config](https://github.com/pelias/config/blob/master/config/defaults.json#L2).
+You can see the Elasticsearch configuration looks something like this:

 ```js
 {